droberts01/Redfield/README.md

 # Redfield
 A portable time-dependent Redfield solver for high-performance simulations of QAA

 Calculation of transition rates suggests that incoherent tunneling accelerates at bottlenecks of QAA, serving as a considerable computational resource.
-This Redfield solver facilitates a search for signatures of this acceleration in experiments on the D Wave 2X adiabatic quantum computer at NASA Ames.
+This Redfield solver facilitates a search for signatures of this hardware acceleration in the D Wave 2X adiabatic quantum computer at NASA Ames.

-### Operating Redfield
+## Using Redfield

 To run the Redfield solver, first run